Who We Are & What We Do

-We've provided $354,175 in abortion funding & practical support to West Virginians, Appalachians & others.
+in abortion funding & practical support provided to Appalachians

 units of free emergency contraception distributed across West Virginia

-Our board of directors help guide the mission, vision, and values of Holler Health Justice.
-To be representative of the communities and individuals we're focused on lifting up and helping to build power—communities and individuals most disproportionately affected by health inequities—our board is majority POC, LGBTQIA+, and low-income.
+To be representative of the communities and individuals we're focused on lifting up and helping to build power—communities and individuals most disproportionately affected by health inequities—our board and co-directors are majority POC, LGBTQIA+, and from low-income backgrounds.